Arvind-Maan/Reco-Me/README.md

 # Reco-Me
 How to Run:
-If python3 is already installed simply run: python3 movie_recommendation.py
+If python3 is already installed simply run,

+  python3 movie_recommendation.py

 and follow the user prompts :)

 This project was built for the class Introduction to Artifical Intelligence at the UofM.